MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/social/presence/how-to/live-updating-presence-rest.md

 ms.localizationpriority: medium
 ---

-# Updating a Rich Presence string
+# Updating Rich Presence via REST

 To update a Rich Presence string in your title, you can call the `Write Title` URI with the appropriate parameters in a JSON object.